gc-proto/experimental/chelsey/research/canada-child-benefit.md

       <figcaption>
         <details close="">
           <summary>Image description: Canada Child Benefit old and new navigation templates</summary>
-          <p class="mrgn-tp-lg">(Left) Previous multi-page navigation.
-(Right) Subway navigation clearly differentiates the step pages from the On this page links and has the title of the page “Keep getting your payments” below the subway links.</p>
+          <p class="mrgn-tp-lg">(First image) Previous multi-page navigation.
+(Second image) Subway navigation clearly differentiates the step pages from the “On this page” links.
+The title of the page “Keep getting your payments” appears below the subway links.</p>
         </details>
       </figcaption>
     </figure>